Saxen-Dcruz/RDL_voice_chatbot/README.md

 CARTESIA_API_KEY=your_actual_cartesia_key_here
 EOF

-# 1.2.
-Load the environment variables into the current session
-echo "✅ Loading environment variables..."
-# A simple way to load environment variables from the .env file
-export $(grep -v '^#' .env | xargs)

-# 1.3.
-Verify the environment variables (optional, for debugging)
-echo "🔍 Verifying GOOGLE_API_KEY loaded: ${GOOGLE_API_KEY:0:4}..." # Shows the first 4 characters

 # --- 2.
 KNOWLEDGE BASE SETUP ---

 # 2.1.
 Placeholder for adding documents.
 You must manually place files in the folder.
-echo "📚 Ensure RDL documents are placed in the 'knowledge_base/' folder."
+e"📚 Ensure RDL documents are placed in the 'knowledge_base/' folder."

 # 2.2.
 Process data and build the vector store (FAISS index)
 echo "🛠️ Running data ingestion to build the vector database..."